pcabrales/GenoPhonic/README.md

 - Start identifying who’s talking in your recordings!

 ## License:
-This project is under a GNU General Public License (GPL) with Affero Clause (AGPL).
+This project is under a GNU Affero General Public License v3.0